 Again, the dynamical systems of the model equations (\ref{eq:modelA}) and (\ref{eq:modelB}) have two stable fixed points $ A(x_i^a), C(x_i^c)$ and one unstable fixed point$ B(x_i^b)$, for a certain parameter region.
-Using direct Gillespie simulations of the model, we computed the transition time between the state with $ x_{L} \sim 0$ to the active state with $ x_{L} \sim x_L^c$, which has a minimum at a certain volume $V_{opt}$.
-We have plotted $V_{opt} $ for a variety of parameters, again as a function of $x_L^{b}$ in Fig.\ref{figxbvopt}(b).
+Fixed points in model (II) are the root of the self-consistent equation: Using direct Gillespie simulations of the model, we computed the transition time between the state with $ x_{L} \sim 0$ to the active state with $ x_{L} \sim x_L^c$, which has a minimum at a certain volume $V_{opt}$ (see Fig.\ref{fig:vdependa}).
+We have plotted $V_{opt} $ for a variety of parameters and maximal lengths $L$, again as a function of $x_L^{b}$ in Fig.\ref{fig:xbvoptgen}.
 We have thus confirmed that the relationship between the optimal volume and the catalyst concentration at the unstable fixed point, $V_{opt} \sim 1/x_L^{b}$ is universal.

 Last, we have also studied a model with plural monomer species and sequence dependent catalytic reaction.
 In this case again, we have confirmed the existence of optimal size for the transition to the active catalytic state, where specific sequences are selected.